bobosola/media-file-date-fixer/win_app/readme.md

 - Visual Studio 2022
 - Rust 2024 (v1.85.0 or higher)

 This is a Visual Studio 2022 WinUI 3 desktop app solution in C#.
-It requires the `mfdf_ffi.dll` which can be built by running the appropriate batch file below.
+It requires the `mfdf_ffi.dll` to be built in Rust.
+Once Rust is installed, the DLL can be be built by running the appropriate batch file below.

-**NB: You will need to alter the path for PROJECT_DIR before running the batch files**
+**NB: You will need to alter PROJECT_DIR to your local path before running the batch files**

 The batch files will build the following:
 * mfdf_ffl.dll: a Win64 DLL version of the library